How to Transfer Your 529 Plan to Another State

 By Mark Kantrowitz

 You can transfer funds in a 529 plan from one state to another through a direct rollover from the old 529 plan to the new 529 plan.
-You can also transfer the 529 plan through a distribution-contribution combination.
-But, there are a few pitfalls you will need to avoid.
+You can also transfer the 529 college savings plan through a distribution-contribution combination.
+But, there are a few pitfalls you will need to avoid penalties from the outbound state’s plan or for making a non-qualified withdrawal.

 Do You Really Need to Transfer Your 529 Plan?

-Even if you’ve moved to a new state, you might not need to transfer your 529 plan to that state.
+Even if you’ve moved to a new home state, you might not need to transfer your 529 plan to an in-state plan.

-You can keep the money in the old state’s 529 plan.
-A 529 plan can be used to pay for college in any state.
+You can keep the money in the old state’s plan.
+You can use a 529 plan to pay for college in any state.

-If you want to take advantage of a state income tax deduction or tax credit on contributions to the new state’s 529 plan, you can open a new 529 plan in the new state and direct new contributions to the new state’s 529 plan.
+If you want to take advantage of a state income tax deduction or tax credit on contributions to the new state’s 529 plan, you can open a new 529 plan in the new state and direct new contributions to the new account, and receive the state tax benefits.

 Some states provide a state income tax break on contributions to any state’s 529 plan.
-These states include Arizona, Arkansas, Kansas, Minnesota, Missouri, Montana and Pennsylvania.
+These states include Arizona, Arkansas, Kansas, Maine, Minnesota, Missouri, Montana, Ohio and Pennsylvania.

 Check for Penalties and Pitfalls before You Transfer 529 Plans

-There are no federal income tax consequences to a rollover, but some states treat outbound rollovers as non-qualified distributions.
+There are no federal income tax consequences to a rollover for account owners, but some states treat outbound rollovers as non-qualified distributions.

 If so, you may have to pay state income tax on the earnings portion of the rollover.
 There may also be recapture of any state income tax breaks attributable to the distribution.

-You are limited to one rollover per beneficiary per 12-month period.
+According to IRS regulations, you can perform one tax-free rollover per beneficiary every 12-month period.

 If you transfer the money by taking a distribution from the old 529 plan, you must contribute it to the new 529 plan within 60 days.